VahidGh/mathjslab/CONTRIBUTING.md

 definitions of each function in terms of the real and imaginary parts.
 * All operations over array elements are complex.
 Create and use real operations for arrays with only real elements.
+* Integer types and bitwise operations and functions.
+* String type and their respective functions.
-* Parser is designed to scan a line.
+* Parser is designed to scan a line (now support spaces and newlines inside block comments and arrays).
 Need to code a parser that scan multiple lines calling Evaluator when need.
 The real need is a parser that supports both modes: single-line and multi-line.
 * More extensive tests need to be written, especially to test the parser and